Application and selection process

-The next step is a phone interview, then a face-to-face interview with the volunteer coordinator or relevant employee at the service which has offered the volunteer position.
+The next step is a face-to-face interview with the volunteer coordinator or relevant employee at the service which has offered the volunteer position.
 We will be looking at your potential fit with Mind’s culture as well as exploring your achievements and motivations.
 Throughout the process, we will be using behavioural-based interviewing techniques that will draw on your experiences and real examples from your professional and personal life.

 Assessment and offer of placement